37DG/4353-project/README.md

 project v0.3: This is the folder contains our codes and Vernon's(closest city to Nelson) code for implementation of project v0.3 if you want to run on Docker.

 software design project2.0: Self use only.
-Unless you want to run it on local.

 -----------------------------------------
 Instruction for project v0.2.